Seneca-SRT111-Fall2026/SRT111-Lab1/README.md

 - Run the script from the terminal.
 - Take a screenshot showing:
   - Your code
-  - Terminal output
-  - Your GitHub username in the terminal.
+  - Terminal output.
+This should show your username in the terminal.
 - Add this screenshot in a word document under the heading "**Lab1a**".
 Later you will convert this word document as a pdf and submit it.